ArloL/postgres-sync-demo/README.md

 # Consequences

-We can't easily add more consumers.
+* We can't easily add more consumers.
+    * We could write the data to e.g. RabbitMQ when we process the queue table entries
+    * This shows that the proposed design is evolvable.

 # Resources